joshaber/tunnels-test/README.md

 # tunnels-test

-Bug: creating, deleting, and then recreating a port makes TunnelClient throw.
+Bug: creating, deleting, and then recreating a port makes TunnelClient throw when `acceptLocalConnectionsForForwardedPorts = false`, because we never remove the deleted port from `remoteForwardedPorts` in `portForwardingService`.

 To reproduce: